StackCrash/PoshCiphers/README.md

 ## Bruteforcing
 ### Caesar
 The longer the ciphertext the more likely it is to return an accurate result like below.
+The lower the entropy the more likely the match is correct.
 ```powershell
 Get-RotBruteForce -Ciphertext "Drsc sc kx ohkwzvo drkd cryevn lo vyxq oxyeqr"